 Members of the air cargo industry can now apply to participate in the Air Cargo Security Program under new participant categories.
 Participation is voluntary for supply chain members, so that shippers and other cargo operators can base their decisions on the nature of their goods and their business needs.
 Authorized Program participants must meet ongoing oversight and inspection requirements once accepted into the Program.

-What does this mean for shippers of air cargo?
+What does this mean for members of the supply chain that accept, store, transport or screen air cargo?